opendocsg/slw-judgments-backfill/2008_SGHC_13/report.md

 The plaintiffs in the present case sought to put their claim into the third or the fourth class.

-34     The court below had placed the plaintiff’s claim in the second class whereas I was of the view that it should go into the third class, adopting the position taken by the appellate court in _Cheng Poh Construction Pte Ltd v First City Builders Pte Ltd_ [2003] 2 SLR 170 at [17] and [18].
+34     The court below had placed the plaintiff’s claim in the second class whereas I was of the view that it should go into the third class, adopting the position taken by the appellate court in _Cheng Poh Construction Pte Ltd v First City Builders Pte Ltd_ <span class="citation">[2003] 2 SLR 170</span> at [17] and [18].
 I should add that the pronouncements of Bingham LJ are also encapsulated in our own White Book ( _Singapore Civil_

 _Procedure 2007_ , Sweet & Maxwell) at pp 144 and 145 in the commentary at O14/4/10 headed “Setoff and Counterclaim”.

-35     Counsel for the plaintiff submitted, and which I accepted, that the court should adopt the robust approach advocated in _Hua Khian Ceramics Tiles Supplies Pte Ltd v Torie Construction Pte Ltd_ [1992] 1 SLR 884 to decide whether the plaintiff should be granted summary judgment in the light of the defendant’s alleged counterclaim.
+35     Counsel for the plaintiff submitted, and which I accepted, that the court should adopt the robust approach advocated in _Hua Khian Ceramics Tiles Supplies Pte Ltd v Torie Construction Pte Ltd_ <span class="citation">[1992] 1 SLR 884</span> to decide whether the plaintiff should be granted summary judgment in the light of the defendant’s alleged counterclaim.
 Having closely examined the merits of the counterclaim and whether it operated as a set-off to the plaintiff’s claim, it was my view that the defendant’s case did not fall under either the first or the second class (see [33] above) such as to merit unconditional leave to defend.

 36     Consequently, I granted the plaintiff judgment on its outstanding invoices as it should not be put to the trouble and expense of proving a claim that the defendant had never disputed before this suit was commenced.
 A stay was granted to enable the defendant to proceed to trial on its counterclaim even though I entertained grave doubts on its merits.